gigijoe/gpsF3XTracker-for-Ethos/README.md

-    g) Start an event with the  Start race switch
+- Start new event with the "Start race switch"

 <a name="Developmentplan"></a>
 ## 9. Development plan